matteo-rizzo/fc4-pytorch/README.md

 A PyTorch implementation of "FC4: Fully Convolutional Color Constancy with Confidence-weighted Pooling".

-The original code for the FC4 method is quite outdated (based on Python 2 and an old version of Tensorflow).
+The original code for the FC4 method is quite outdated (based on Python 2 and an outdated version of Tensorflow).
 This an attempt to provide a clean and modern Python3-based re-implementation of that method using the PyTorch library.

 ## FC4: Fully Convolutional Color Constancy with Confidence-weighted Pooling